Ceridian Announces Record Year for Awards and Recognition with over 35 Award Wins

 While Derek Kanehira, Vice President and Director of Human Resources, Hawaii National Bank, says utilizing Dayforce HCM "has resulted in the team having more time to do work that has greater value to the organization."

-Highlights of the awards and recognition the industry has honored Ceridian with include:
+Highlights of the awards and recognition the industry has honoured Ceridian with include:

 - American Business Award for Most Innovative Company of the Year